CyrusRoshan/allpay/README.md

-# Vanilla-Ice
+# allpay
-if you got a problem, yo I'll solve it
+a secure, extensible, client-side gateway for mobile wallets